isomerpages/obs-oac/index.md

           date: 17 April 2025
           announcement: "Join us at NOEC 2025 to explore key developments in Singapore's Outdoor Adventure Education (OAE) sector.
-Conference Details: 17 April, 9am to 5.30pm, Raffles Institution"
+Conference Details: 17 April, 9am to 5.30pm, Raffles Institution.
+Find out more under Latest Happenings."
           link_text: Follow this link to register!
           link_url: http://www.go.gov.sg/noec2025
-        - title: The Singapore Standards for OAE Activities has been published!
+        - title: The Singapore Standard for OAE Activities has been published!
           date: 03 February 2025
           announcement: The SS 710:2024 Code of Practice for OAE Activities aims to enhance the quality and safety of Outdoor Adventure Education